krschroeder/baseframe_js/src/readmes/lazy-load.md

 <h2 id="plugin-lazy-load">Lazy Load</h2>

-By default it will load background images and images lazily once they appear in the viewport.
+By default it will load background images and images lazily slightly before they appear in the viewport.
 But also run custom fuctions as well to hook into elements appearing (or disappearing) as well.
 This plugin uses [window.IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 This plugin works to load images with the `loading="lazy"` attribute (yes it would work by itself!).
 It loads the image/iframe before the first pixel enters the viewport--see settings as we can pad so it can appear loaded once scrolled to.
 The `loading="lazy"` attribute only works once the first pixel enters the viewport, which may cause a blank space before the image loads.

 Option | Type | Default | Description